k06a/CALayer-AutoresizingMask/README.md

 Usage
 ==========================

-1. Not use Autolayout in this storyboard or xib and use autoresizing mask you need.
+1. Do not use Autolayout in this `storyboard` or `XIB` and use autoresizing mask you need.

  <img src="https://raw.github.com/k06a/CALayer-AutoresizingMask/master/autolayout.png" width="30%" />
  <img src="https://raw.github.com/k06a/CALayer-AutoresizingMask/master/autoresizing.png" width="30%" />